kubeedge/kubeedge/docs/proposals/device-crd.md

 ### Use Cases

 * Describe device properties.
-  * Users can describe device proeprties and access mechanisms to interact with / control the device.
+  * Users can describe device properties and access mechanisms to interact with / control the device.
 * Perform CRUD operations on devices from cloud.
    * Users can create, update and delete device metadata from the cloud via the CRD APIs exposed by the Kubernetes API server.
    * Users can control the expected state of a device via the CRD APIs.